PerfectlySoft/PerfectDocs/guide/cors.md

 ```

-When a CORS request is submitted to the server, if there is no match then the CORS specific headers are not generated in the OPTIONS response, which will instruct the browser if cannot accept the resource.
+When a CORS request is submitted to the server, if there is no match then the CORS specific headers are not generated in the OPTIONS response, which will instruct the browser that it cannot accept the resource.

 If the server determines that CORS headers should be generated, the following headers are sent with the response: